therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Therapist

-Larissa is a compassionate and client-centered therapist with over 10 years of experience in human services and 5 years working in mental health.
-She has a strong background in community care, including her work with SMPI, and has spent the past two years supporting individuals and couples through therapy.
+Larissa is a committed client-centered therapist with over 10 years of experience in human services and 5 years in the mental health field.
+She has a strong background in community-based care, including her work with SMPI.
+For the past two years, Larissa has been providing therapy to individuals and couples, helping them build healthier relationships and navigate life challenges.

 Sam Burns, LIMHP